Reza Aslan: 2013 Fox News interview

-On 26 July 2013, Aslan was interviewed on Spirited Debate, a Fox News webcast by Chief Religion Correspondent Lauren Green about his book Zealot: The Life and Times of Jesus of Nazareth.
+On July 26, 2013, Aslan was interviewed on Spirited Debate, a Fox News webcast by Chief Religion Correspondent Lauren Green about his book Zealot: The Life and Times of Jesus of Nazareth.
 Green was "unsatisfied with Aslan's credentials," and she pressed Aslan, questioning why a Muslim would write about Jesus.
 Aslan answered, "Because it's my job as an academic.
 I am a professor of religion, including the New Testament.
-That's what I do for a living, actually."
+That's what I do for a living."
 The interview lasted about ten minutes and focused "on Aslan's background more than the actual contents of the book."
 The video clip of the interview went viral within days and the book, which was up to that point selling "steadily", appeared at the 4th place on The New York Times print hardcover best-seller list.
 By late July 2013, it was topping the U.S. best-seller list on Amazon.

 Following Aslan's interview with Fox News, Elizabeth Castelli, professor of religion at Barnard College, Columbia University, reported a sense of outrage in academia, writing "Those of us in the academic field of religious studies, especially biblical scholars and historians of early Christianity, found the whole business deeply cringe-worthy.
 The Fox News interview was not just embarrassing but downright offensive.
 The anti-Muslim bias of Fox is well-documented and is bad enough, whatever the specific context.
 For scholars of religion, Green's conflation of the academic study of religion with personal religious identification is a familiar misunderstanding."